maxalencar/go-flight-tracker/README.md

 Flight Tracker microservice used to query customer's flight path.

-I wanted to keep it simple for the review, but ideally I would split this microservice following the [Standard Go Project Layout](https://github.com/golang-standards/project-layout), so apologies in advance it the structure is too simple.

 ## Getting Set Up

 Before running the application, you will need to ensure that you have a few requirements installed;